 Registered Staff Hours

-While this nursing home's overall grade was not bad, it really excelled in the area of inspections.
-In fact, we awarded it a grade of A- for that category, which is one of our highest scores.
-We take several aspects of a facility's inspection report into consideration in calculating these inspection grades.
-One key factor is health deficiencies.
-It should be noted that the severity of the deficiencies is usually more meaningful than the quantity of deficiencies, as some of these are quite minor.
-Unfortunately, we weren't able to track down deficiency counts for this nursing home.
+This facility received a quality overall grade as described above, but we especially want to emphasize its nearly flawless government inspections in recent years.
+We awarded it an A in this category.
+We take several aspects of a facility's inspection report into consideration in calculating these inspection ratings.
+One of those factors is health deficiencies.
+It should be noted that the severity of these deficiencies is usually more important than the quantity of deficiencies, as some deficiencies can be relatively insignificant.
+Unfortunately, we weren't able to locate information about this nursing home's deficiencies.
 Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.

 Long-term Care Quality